pjburd/burdserver.dev/__documents/readme.txt

 =====================
 The shell can function in the following OS environments:

-	Virtually on Ubuntu Server 12.04.3 LTS
-	Natively on Ubuntu Desktop 12.04 LTS
-	Natively on Mac OSx 10.9.2
+	Virtually on Ubuntu Server 12.04.3 LTS or later Natively on Ubuntu Desktop 12.04 LTS or later Natively on Mac OSx 10.9.2 or later

 All environments require the following minimum primary software to be installed:

     Apache2
     PHP
     MySQL
     SVN
     rlwrap (Optional - This assists in remembering the shell commands, making the shell feel smoother)

 Installation
 ============